drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L04/slides.md

 **Online Transaction Processing (OLTP)** is a class of software applications capable of supporting transaction-oriented programs.
 OLTP systems are designed to manage a large number of short online transactions (INSERT, UPDATE, DELETE).

-JOIN operations are common in OLTP systems, however, they are expensive.
+JOIN operations are common in OLTP systems, however, they are **expensive** operations.

 <div class = "col-wrapper">
   <div class="c1">